Continuing Care Assistant

 Is this program a fit for you?
 Continuing Care Assistants have been called “the eyes and ears of the frail and vulnerable.”
 You need to be a caring, patient person with an upbeat attitude and good people skills.
 Your most important asset is simply a desire to improve the quality of life for others.

 The Continuing Care Assistant Program provides the knowledge and skills you need to move into this rewarding field.
-It is a 32-week certificate program that combines hands-on classroom learning with practical clinical experience.
+It is an 8 month certificate program that combines hands-on classroom learning with practical clinical experience.
 Practicums provide direct experience in home care, long-term care, special care and acute care settings.

 You will build knowledge and skills related to: